Analysis of Gradient Descent with Varying Step Sizes using Integral Quadratic Constraints: Introduction

 \section{Introduction}

-There exist numerous iterative algorithms to solve unconstrained optimization problems, particularly under the assumption of strong convexity.
-Some of these include first-order methods such as gradient descent \cite{BV2004, NW2006}, Polyak's heavy-ball algorithm \cite{BTP64} and Nesterov's accelerated method \cite{YN2004}, as well as second-order methods such as Newton's method \cite{NW2006} and quasi-Newton methods including BFGS and DFP \cite{NW2006, DM77, FL87}.
-Each of these algorithms can be implemented using either constant or varying step sizes.
-A disadvantage of using constant step sizes is that this usually requires additional information to guarantee performance, such as knowledge of the Lipschitz constant $L$ of the gradient.

-A popular technique to implement varying step sizes in optimization algorithms is known as a \emph{line search.} In this method, a step size is chosen at each iteration according to pre-defined conditions.
-For instance, the condition in an Armijo line search \cite{LA66} is that the function must sufficiently decrease along the direction of movement, and the largest step size satisfying this is chosen.
-The Wolfe line search \cite{PW69} includes an additional condition (known as the curvature condition) that the gradient must decrease along the direction of movement.
-While these algorithms are computationally more intensive, they do not require any prior knowledge about function parameters and do not result in a reduction in performance.

-In this paper, we present an analysis of a restricted class of line search algorithms using the notion of Integral Quadratic Constraints (IQCs) from robust control theory.
-IQCs were first introduced by Yakubovich \cite{VAY92} in the context of imposing quadratic constraints on an infinite-horizon control problem.
-The basic configuration considered is a known, linear system in feedback with a nonlinear component that we wish to analyze.
-In \cite{MR97}, Megretski and Rantzer unified the approach to robustness analysis using IQCs, covering passivity and dissipativity arguments and presenting a list of IQCs for common nonlinear components.
-Using the Kalman-Yakubovich-Popov (KYP) lemma \cite{AR96}, it was shown that verifying stability reduces to solving a linear matrix inequality (LMI).
-While these results were primarily in the frequency domain, the idea of time-domain IQCs was pursued in \cite{PS2015} for verifying stability.
+Convex optimization problems can be solved using numerous iterative algorithms, including gradient descent \cite{BV2004, NW2006}, accelerated \cite{BTP64, YN2004} and proximal gradient methods \cite{AB17, PB14}.
+The use of control theoretic methods to analyze such algorithms has a rich history.
+Our focus is on using the notion of Integral Quadratic Constraints (IQCs) from robust control theory.
+IQCs were first introduced by Yakubovich \cite{VAY92} in the context of imposing quadratic constraints on an infinite-horizon control problem in a Lur'e system, and imposing multiple constraints via the S-procedure \cite{VAY71}.
+Megretski and Rantzer \cite{MR97} unified the approach to robustness analysis of such systems using IQCs.
+Using the Kalman-Yakubovich-Popov (KYP) lemma \cite{AR96}, it was shown that verifying stability reduces to a linear matrix inequality (LMI) condition.
+Additional details can be found in \cite{Veenman16, Scherer22} with discussions connecting time- and frequency-domain IQCs \cite{PS2015} and discrete-time IQCs \cite{Hu17, BLR15, LL2016}.

-In \cite{LL2016}, Lessard et al. developed a framework for analyzing first-order optimization algorithms using IQCs, when the objective function is $m$-strongly convex with $L$-Lipschitz gradients.
-The IQC framework was presented in discrete-time, and a number of IQCs for convex functions were derived.
-In particular, a class of $\rho$-hard IQCs were introduced for characterizing convergence rates.
-It was shown that an upper bound on the convergence rates of these algorithms can be numerically obtained by solving a small semidefinite program (SDP).
-This framework is also strongly tied to the work in \cite{BLR15}, where a frequency-domain approach is used to certify exponential stability in discrete-time linear, time-invariant (LTI) systems.
-In \cite{BS2019}, analytical and numerical solutions of the SDP were obtained for the heavy-ball algorithm.
-More recently, IQCs have been used to analyze robustness and transient properties of accelerated methods such as the heavy-ball algorithm and Nesterov's method \cite{MRJ21, MSJ22}.